stefanofa/awesome/TOPICS.md

 ## angular

-*   [darula-hpp/shimmer-from-structure](https://github.com/darula-hpp/shimmer-from-structure) - A structure-aware skeleton loader generator that mirrors your rendered UI at runtime.
+*   [darula-hpp/shimmer-from-structure](https://github.com/darula-hpp/shimmer-from-structure) - A structure-aware skeleton loader that mirrors your rendered UI at runtime.
 Zero layout duplication.
 Built for modern frameworks.

 *   [dolanmiu/docx](https://github.com/dolanmiu/docx) - Easily generate and modify .docx files with JS/TS with a nice declarative API.
 Works for Node and on the Browser.